-The Jewel and the Staff: A Look at What Buddhist Spiritual Care Might Look Like
+The Jewel and the Staff: An Exploration of What Buddhist Spiritual Care Might Look Like

 Below is an article I wrote back in 2019.
 It explores a kind of spiritual care to others that is rooted in wisdom and naturally generates resilience.
 For all those who struggle with burnout or compassion fatigue, might this be of benefit to you.